Rajpratik71/Mininet-wiki/Introduction-to-Mininet.md

 --------------------

-The following sections describe several features of Mininet (and its Python API) which you may find useful while completing the assignments.
+The following sections describe several features of Mininet (and its Python API) which you may find useful.

 <a name=creating></a>